 For the past Ten Years of being in this group we have already restored more than 20 damaged areas of ecosystems in different remote communities, and most of these were closely found in eco-tourism destinations in our town.
 Plus 15 schools were benefited in our Theater Caravan; and Public School Teachers participated in our Teachers Training Workshop on the Web of Life (Basic Ecology) and Climate Change in Puerto Princesa City and in the whole Province of Palawan.

 People from the Philippines are very much aware on the issue of climate change.
 The people, the community, and different sectors are also very supportive in different environmental programs.
 The Philippine Government has this initiative of planting a million of trees.
-Also a program called Green Philippine to combat issue on climate change, and people in our country have adopted this project in their respective town.
-Here in Puerto Princesa, we are doing these initiatives every year And we in the Civil Society particularly the Palawan Conservation Corps we have our own version of this and we call it ‘Balik Gubat’ or ‘Return to the Forest’ where we plant endemic trees.
+Also, a program called Green Philippine to combat the issue of climate change, and people in our country have adopted this project in their respective towns.
+Here in Puerto Princesa, we are doing these initiatives every year And in the Civil Society particularly the Palawan Conservation Corps we have our own version of this and we call it ‘Balik Gubat’ or ‘Return to the Forest’ where we plant endemic trees.

 Yeah that’s a big opportunity to show and use the talent of young individuals like youth; I believed that they have a BIG role in protecting, conserving and preserving our planet.
 We’ve been proved this already as we in their shoes before, we creating and initiating environmental activities and community work during or High School and College Days.
 Independently they can easily handle their own Ecological Group, like what we did here, we also formed their group and while they are on our Residential Program they planned and created their own project, and all we need is to guide and assist them and help them monitor and evaluate the progress of their Eco Group.